kuannie1/RedisProxy/README.md

 - Defines five test cases that checks the cache in terms of timing, size, and malformed URLs.

 ## Algorithmic complexity of the cache operations
-The cache has _ main methods.
-I maintain a linkedlist to keep track of the chronological order of the urls, and a map-based structure for the cache.
+The cache has 4 main methods.
+I maintain a queue to keep track of the chronological order of the urls, and a map-based structure for the cache.
+Each method here uses both the queue and cache except the `findCacheResult()` method.
-1. **addToCache(String url, String response)** takes in two parameters and stores the pair.
+1. `addToCache(String url, String response)` takes in two parameters and stores the pair.
 **Average Time Complexity: O(1)** if the hash function is designed well.
-2. **removeURLSIfNeeded()** removes the oldest element in the linkedlist (O(1) due to queue structure) and uses that value to remove the key-value pair in the Redis cache.
+2. `removeURLSIfNeeded()` removes the oldest element in the linkedlist (O(1) due to queue structure) and uses that value to remove the key-value pair in the Redis cache.
 **Average Time Complexity: O(1)** for the same reason as 1.
-3. **findCacheResult(String url)**  checks the Redis cache to see if the url has an entry in the table.
+3. `findCacheResult(String url)`  checks the Redis cache to see if the url has an entry in the table.
 **Average Time Complexity: O(1)** for the same reason as 1.
-4. **flushCache()** deletes every key-value pair in the Redis Cache.
+4. `flushCache()` deletes every key-value pair in the Redis Cache.
 **Time Complexity: O(number of keys)** because every existing key has to be operated on.

 ## Instructions for how to run the proxy and tests